 - Protein can be had in snacks, such as low fat houmous, cottage cheese, hard boiled eggs etc.

-- Take protein supplements on rest days as well as training to help maintain muscles.
+- Take protein supplements on rest days, as well as training, to help maintain muscle mass.

 A word that many misunderstand, fats are actually very good for the body and an essential part of nutrition.

 There are ‘good fats’ with are polyunsaturated fats such as, Omega 3 and 6 essential fatty acids.
 ‘Bad’ fats are saturated fats, while ‘ugly’ fats are chemically altered hydrogenated, trans-fats.